2001: A SPACE ODYSSEY

 No, it doesn't look as good on video or television as it should.
 As far as special effects go, it pales in comparison to Star Wars and many films made afterwards.
 Sure, some of the ‘Sixties fashions look terribly dated.
 Okay, there are some terribly slow moving bits that will drive audiences crazy.

 Is it a good movie?
 Of course!
-2001 has survived for the same reason it made such a splash back in the late 1960s: its bewildering and wilfully obscure screenplay.
+2001 has survived for the same reason it made such a splash back in the late 1960s: its bewildering and willfully obscure screenplay.
 The story (or lack thereof - depending on whether you liked the film or not) drove critics to distraction.
 What is Kubrick trying to say?
 What is the message?
 Who knows?
 But this is the kind of movie that will give audiences plenty to talk about afterwards - something few of today's formulaic films can manage.
 For this alone it is worth seeing.

 Entire books by various academics and film critics have been written about this movie.
 Try doing that with most of today's movies.
 2001 is pure unadulterated sci-fi and there's nothing like it and probably never will be again . . . and that includes 2010, the 1984 sequel to it!